-It is currently estimated that around 6.5 million migratory birds collide with communication towers in the United States annually.
+It is estimated that around 6.6 million migratory birds collide with communication towers in the United States annually.

 Communication towers transmit signals such as radio, TV, cellular, microwave, paging, messaging, public safety, wireless data, and emergency broadcasting.
 They are built to meet the needs of the industry, ensuring that “line of sight” communication signals are not blocked by trees, topography, or buildings, while minimizing development costs.
 Therefore, towers can be some of the tallest human-made structures on the landscape.